Interaction Improvement: Introduction

 \paragraph{Improvements.} Sands proposed \emph{improvement theory}~\cite{SandsImprovementTheory,SandsToplas,DBLP:journals/tcs/Sands96} as an execution-time-sensitive refinement of the observational preorder.
 He formulated a notion of observational improvement, where the observation is given not by mere termination $\Downarrow$ but by a quantitative notion $\Downarrow^k$ which reports that the number of steps required to terminate was $k$.
 We say that $u$ (observationally) improves $t$, i.e.\ {\sqsubseteq^{\mathrm{imp}}}

-Despite its intuitive appeal, this notion of improvement is considerably less well-studied than the standard preorders described above.
+Despite its intuitive appeal, this notion of improvement is considerably less studied than the standard preorders above.
 Perhaps one reason for this is the absence of a rich theory of denotational semantics capturing intensional information.
-Though there do exist denotational models of an intensional nature ---for example game semantics and relational semantics---it so happens that the notions of program equivalence they induce are typically of the standard kind.

 \paragraph{Denotational Semantics \& Equational Theories.} Denotational semantics gives an interpretation to program phrases by representing them as elements of a mathematical structure~\cite{ScottS71}, often a morphism in some category.
 This representation induces an equational theory on program phrases.
 In almost all cases, the interpretation of a phrase in the model is defined in a \emph{compositional} fashion, so that the interpretation of a program is constructed from those of its constituent phrases.
 Moreover, the interpretation is typically \emph{invariant under computation}: in the $\lambda$-calculus, for example, terms related by $\beta$-reductions will receive equal denotations.
-Thus the induced equational theory cannot be sensitive to reduction steps, and cannot capture notions of improvement.
-In fact, considerable efforts were expended in the late 20th century to develop denotational models of PCF~\cite{Plotkin77} that capture precisely the extensional notion of equivalence set out above, the so-called full abstraction problem, eventually solved using game semantics~\cite{DBLP:journals/iandc/HylandO00,DBLP:journals/iandc/AbramskyJM00}.
+Thus the induced inequational theory is not sensitive to reduction steps, and does not capture notions of improvement.
+Nevertheless some denotational models---notably games models and relational models---do contain intensional information beyond what is captured by the contextual preorder.